SlavovLab/plexDIA/docs/index.md

 This project was supported by funding from the [NIH Director's Award](https://projectreporter.nih.gov/project_info_description.cfm?aid=9167004&icde=31336575) and by an [Allen Distinguished Investigator Award](https://alleninstitute.org/what-we-do/frontiers-group/distinguished-investigators/projects/tracking-proteome-dynamics-single-cells) from the Paul G. Allen Frontiers Group.

-[plexDIA]: https://plexdia.slavovlab.net/#about-the-project "Multiplexed data-independent acquisition by plexDIA"
+[plexDIA]: preprint_link "Multiplexed data-independent acquisition by plexDIA"